Faculty Resources

 An informed consent template and a recruitment, consent, confidentiality guidelines page are provided for your recommended use.

-To modify a study that has been previously approved, use this form.
+To modify a study that has been previously approved and access the Change in Protocol Form, use this form.

-We have new exempt forms!
+Exempt forms are below.
 Be sure to select the one that fits your exempt category.
 Please note: International Research can never qualify for exempt status.
+For more information about which category to use (and whether your research qualifies as exempt), click here.

 Exempt Form for Category 1 Educational Strategies Curricula or Classroom Management Methods